Making healthier food a reality for all

 We set an ambitious goal: save customers approximately $1 billion per year on fresh fruits and vegetables.
 How?
 Through a variety of sourcing, pricing, and transportation and logistics initiatives that will drive unnecessary costs out of the supply chain.
 We also set out to dramatically reduce or eliminate price premiums on key “better-for-you” items, such as reduced sodium, sugar or fat products.

 And we are doing it.
-To date, we have saved our customers $2.3 billion by offering low prices on fruits and vegetables.
+To date, we have saved our customers $3.5 billion by offering low prices on fruits and vegetables since 2012.
 As for the price premium on “better-for-you” items...we slashed the prices on more than 350 items, such as low-sodium lunchmeat, reduced-fat peanut butter and fat-free salad dressing.

 3. Developing strong criteria for a simple front-of-package seal

 Our customers told us they wanted to make healthier choices for their families, but needed help deciphering all the claims and information already displayed on products.

 Unveiled in February 2012, Walmart’s “Great For You” icon provides customers with an easy way to quickly identify more nutritious food choices.
 As families continue to balance busy schedules and tight budgets, this simple tool encourages them to have a more nutritious diet.

 4. Providing solutions to address food deserts by building stores in underserved communities

 As part of our commitment to provide solutions to food deserts, we announced we would provide more than 1.3 million people living in more than 700 USDA designated food deserts with access to fresh, healthier food.
 We said we would open between 275 and 300 stores in areas serving food deserts by 2016.

-Since our commitment in July 2011, we have opened 86 stores in areas serving urban and rural USDA-designated food deserts, bringing healthier food options to more than 264,000 people.
+Since our commitment in July 2011, we have brought healthier food options by opening 375 stores in areas serving urban and rural USDA-designated food deserts.

 Education is the cornerstone for driving any sustainable change.
 Helping people understand what they are eating, what is healthy, what is not, so they can make healthier choices.